Sfratini02/Sfratini02/README.md

 I'm passionate about AI, 3D Printing, CAD Design, and Development on Arduino, Raspberry Pi, and NodeMCU!
 </h2>

-I love exploring the world of advanced Python programming and film photography.
+I love exploring the world of coding.

 ### 🚀 About Me